ar37-rs/xow64-wine/README.md

 ```
 ~/xow64 driver=panfrost
 ```
-For panfrost driver only make sure termux-x11 is using DRI3 and BOX64_MMAP32 have to be deactivated in order to work
+For panfrost driver only make sure termux-x11 is using DRI3

+if experiencing driver error using panfrost driver, try disable BOX64_MMAP32

-(disabling MMAP32 causes wine to run slower when running 32-bit games/apps)
+(disabling MMAP32 causes wine to run slightly slower when running 32-bit games/apps)
 ```
 ~/xow64 mmap32=false
 ```
-and then install panfrost driver [from here](https://github.com/Saikatsaha1996/mesa-Panfrost-G610/releases/tag/mesa-23.0.0-devel-20240109_armhf_arm64)
+and then install panfrost driver [from here](https://github.com/Saikatsaha1996/mesa-Panfrost-G610/releases/tag/mesa-23.0.0-devel-20240109_armhf_arm64) (for glibc only, not required for proot mode)

 Switch back using default OpenGL driver using any default preconfigured termux gl drivers including virgl (if any)